edgonzalesjr/SOC-Automation-Lab/README.md

 - Shuffle.
 Automation for Security Orchestration Automation and Response.
 - VirusTotal.
 Analyzes suspicious files, hash, IP address for malware and malicious content using antivirus engines and website scanners.
 - Mimikatz.
 It extracts passwords stored in memory on Windows machine.
 - Email.
-Used to send notifications to analysts, prompting them to investigate incidents further.
+Used to send notifications to analyst, prompting to investigate incidents further.
 - Sysmon.
 Track and record system activity in the Windows event log.

 ## Lab Information